 Compost is just decomposed organic materials.
 While composting may seem complicated, it’s actually really simple and easy to do.
-Composting involves a combination of digested and undigested food that is left on the forest (or your garden) floor.
+Composting involves a combination of broken down and unbroken down plant matter that is left on the forest (or your garden) floor.
 The end product is a rich, soft soil.
 It’s amazing how a natural process can transform everyday waste into a gardener’s fortune.
 Not only is composting good for the garden, it’s our environmental responsibility to breakdown organic waste rather than ditching it in landfills.

 A Gardener’s Gold

 Compost is a priceless asset for our gardens.
 It improves the quality of the soil by changing its structure.
 By making the soil the right consistency, it maximizes its ability to hold the right amount of moisture and air.
 This in turn supports the growth of healthier and more productive plants.
 Compost also has the ability to transform nutrient deficient clay soil into rich, moisture holding, loamy soil.
 Compost provides all of the essential nutrients for healthy plant growth, and it almost always slowly releases those nutrients to the plants so that there is a consistent intake of essential nutrients.

 Here’s a little primer on how to get started with your own home composting project based on how much space you have, as well as the tools to encourage your town, city, or county to empower its citizens with the resources to make the process even easier.

 Well, it depends on your lifestyle!
 There are so many different methods of composting, some requiring a lot of space while some methods require minimal space.
 All you have to do is identify how much space you have and then determine how much of that space you want to dedicate to composting.

 If you have a huge plot of land, pick any spot that’s close to your garden.
 But don’t be discouraged if you only have a little bit of room.
 Even city dwellers can effectively maintain a small compost pile.

 How To Compost In Your Home